 The Union must continue to facilitate legal access to the territory of the Member States while in parallel taking measures to counteract illegal immigration and cross-border crime and maintaining a high level of security.
-Particular attention should be paid to the situation of vulnerable people and groups.
-In this regard, priority will be given to the needs of international protection and reception of unaccompanied minors.
-It will be essential to coordinate the activities of Frontex and of the European Asylum Support Office to receive people intercepted while crossing external borders.
+The strengthening of border controls should not prevent access to protection systems by those people entitled to benefit under them.
 The European Council calls for the further development of integrated border management, including the reinforcement of the role of Frontex in order to increase its capacity to respond more effectively to changing migration flows.